Loevy & Loevy is accepting applications for Fall 2023 Fellows.

 Justice Fellows typically commit to a two-year term, and many of our previous Justice Fellows have continued at the firm thereafter.
 Compensation is $100,000 per year plus bonus, with full benefits including fully-paid employee and dependent health coverage and life insurance, employer funded HRA accounts, and dental, vision and 401(k) plans, and generous time off.

-Fellows will be responsible for participating in Loevy & Loevy’s civil trial teams, taking depositions of defendants and third-party witnesses, writing legal briefs for federal district courts and courts of appeals, and conducting investigations and witness interviews in support of pending cases.
+Fellows participate in Loevy & Loevy’s trial teams, take depositions of defendants and third-party witnesses, write briefs and pleadings for federal district courts and courts of appeals, and participate in all aspects of discovery and case investigation.

 The Fellowship is designed for lawyers less than 5 years out of law school.
 Preference will be given to applicants who have completed judicial clerkships or public-interest fellowships, and to those with a keen interest in trial practice, stellar academic records, clinical experience, and a sustained interest in issues relating to racial injustice within the criminal legal system.
 A demonstrated commitment to public interest law, civil rights, or criminal justice is important.

 To apply, please send a cover letter, resume, law school transcript, list of references, and a sample of your writing to firstname.lastname@example.org.
 Your cover letter should describe what drives your interest in civil rights work.
 Your writing sample should include a cover page describing the context for your written work.